znep/query-coordinator/frontend/UPDATING_RUBY.md

   - _The rails4-deps docker image_
     - Go to docker hub : https://hub.docker.com/r/socrata/rails4-deps/ and trigger build manually after step 1 build completes (can take 10-30 minutes)

 - __Projects__:
-    - update the `.ruby-version` files to the new version of ruby (eg 2.3.5), build locally and push those updates with your project changes
+    - update the `.ruby-version` files to the new version of ruby (eg 2.3.5), build locally and push those updates with your project changes.
+As of this writing the .ruby-version files under the project platform-ui are as follows:
+      - ./.ruby-version
+      - ./common/site_chrome/.ruby-version
+      - ./frontend/.ruby-version
+      - ./storyteller/.ruby-version

-- __Verify Functionality__
+- __Verify Functionality__:
-  - build frontend to ensure that it deploys successfully to staging and RC
+  - build frontend and storyteller and ensure that they deploy successfully to staging